123. Beware those who never answer your queries

 We cannot repent for something we do not recognise as being un-Biblical;

-At the 7th January 1999 meeting we requested Richard Lewis and Kevin Dare to supply us with a clear Scriptural exposition to detail the ways in which they considered us to be in error in our interpretation of events; we have not received a single verse, Scripture, or comment of any kind which leads us to change our letter or our stance;
+At the 7th January 1999 meeting we requested Richard Lewis and Kevin Dare to supply us with a clear Scriptural exposition to detail the ways in which they considered us to be in error in our interpretation of events; we have not received any reply - not a single verse of Scripture, or comment of any kind; again, evidence that you failed to prove us to be un-Biblical in any way (except in your worldly imaginations?);

 The simplistic quoting of one Scripture (Matthew 18v15-17) as if it applied to all the circumstances prevailing at the time the letter was written is contrary to sound exegesis and hermeneutics;